-This Instant Pot Pork Chop One-Pot Meal is one of the first recipes I ever made with the Instant Pot and the recipe that made me fall in love with Instant Pot cooking.
-Adapted for Paleo, Whole30 and low FODMAP from an incredible recipe by Frugal Hausfrau, this recipe produces super tender pork chops, melt-in-your-mouth carrots, savoury mashed potatoes and delectable gravy, all made at the same time in the Instant Pot!
+This Low FODMAP Instant Pot Pork Chops One-Pot Meal is one of the first recipes I ever made with the Instant Pot and the recipe that made me fall in love with Instant Pot cooking.
+Adapted for low FODMAP, Paleo, and Whole30 from an incredible recipe by Frugal Hausfrau, this low fodmap pork chops recipe produces super tender pork chops, melt-in-your-mouth carrots, savory mashed potatoes and delectable gravy, all made at the same time in the Instant Pot!

 Back before I started eating Paleo and low FODMAP, I discovered the original recipe shortly after I got my Instant Pot.
 I could not believe how easy it was to create this meal with four different components all in one pot and have it turn out so incredibly delicious.
 I eventually adapted the original recipe for Paleo and then low FODMAP so I could continue eating it without tummy troubles.
-Over the last few years, I’ve made it in one variation or another probably no less than 50 times.
-This Paleo, Whole30 and low FODMAP compliant adaptation is just as delicious and made with real, unprocessed, low FODMAP ingredients.
+Over the last few years, I've made it in one variation or another probably no less than 50 times.
+This low FODMAP, Paleo, and Whole30 compliant adaptation is just as delicious and made with real, minimally-processed, low FODMAP ingredients.
 It makes a simple, rustic meal that is filling as well as yummy.

-As brilliant as this Instant Pot Pork Chop One-Pot meal recipe is, it allows for very little flexibility in terms of the size of the main ingredients (pork chops, potatoes, and carrots).
-Some Instant Pot one-pot meals tend to be finicky that way (my Instant Pot Whole Chicken One-Pot Meal recipe is also guilty of this).
+As brilliant as this Low FODMAP Instant Pot Pork Chops One-Pot meal recipe is, it allows for very little flexibility in terms of the size of the main ingredients (pork chops, potatoes, and carrots).
+Some Instant Pot one-pot meals tend to be finicky that way (my Low FODMAP Instant Pot Whole Chicken One-Pot Meal recipe is also guilty of this).
 To achieve the best outcome, you will want to stick as close to the recipe as possible.

 When I use bone-in chops, I keep the cooking time the same as for the boneless (10 minutes cook time, 10 minutes natural release).
 In theory, the bone-in chops should require a longer amount of cooking time, but I have not found that to be the case with this Instant Pot Pork Chop recipe.
 Any longer than 10 minutes, and the chops may come out overcooked.